publiccodenet/about/organization/yearly-schedule.md

 5 May: Liberation day (public holiday in the Netherlands every five years.
 Next time is 2025, office closed)

-26 May: Ascension day (public holiday in the Netherlands, office closed)
+18 May: Ascension day (public holiday in the Netherlands, office closed)

+28-29 May: Pentecost and Whit Monday (public holidays in the Netherlands, office closed)

 ## June

-5 - 6 June: Pentecost and Whit Monday (public holidays in the Netherlands, office closed)

 30 June: Last day for general assembly and annual accounts